-{\bf\textsf{Convention:}} Let us recall some of our conventions from \cite{CGWPartI}.
-We will denote by $[\E\Hh]$ the $4n$-dimensional real vector space equipped with the standard (linear) quaternionic structure $Q_0$.
-Also, $H_{0}$ will denote the standard admissible basis of $Q_0$, and we will use the notation $\omega_0$ for the standard scalar 2-form on $[\E\Hh]$ with respect to $Q_0=\langle H_0\rangle$.
+Let us now recall some of our conventions from Section 1 in \cite{CGWPartI}, in terms of the known $\E\Hh$-formalism.
+So, let $\E=\C^{2n}$ and $\Hh=\C^2$ be the standard representations of $\SO^*(2n)$ and $\Sp(1)$ respectively.
+They are both of quaternionic type.
+We denote by $[\E\Hh]$ the $4n$-dimensional real vector space equipped with the standard (linear) quaternionic structure $Q_0=\sp(1)\cong [S^2\Hh]$.
+The module $[\E\Hh]$ is a real subspace in $\E\otimes_\C \Hh$, and elements of $[\E\Hh]$ will be often denoted by